 13. The Ring of Brodgar

-On the approach to this small, uninhabited island off Scotland’s west coast you’ll be greeted by giant hexagonal pillars of basalt rock and dark sea caves: Fingal’s Cave.
+On the approach to this small, uninhabited island off the west Scotland coast.
+This landscape in Scotland greets you with giant hexagonal pillars of basalt rock and dark sea caves: Fingal’s Cave.

-The pillars are similar to photographers’ favourite, the Giant’s Causeway, in Ireland and is only reachable by boat from Mull.
-The geological marvel that is Fingal’s Cave, with its unique cathedral like structure, is one of the main attractions on the dramatic volcanic island of Staffa.
+The pillars are similar to photographers’ favourite, the Giant’s Causeway, in Ireland and are only reachable by boat from Mull.
+The geological marvel that is Fingal’s Cave, with its unique cathedral-like structure, is one of the main attractions on the dramatic volcanic island of Staffa.

 16. St Kilda